ByAUJay

 Approach:

-- Integrated commit-reveal liquidation orders.
+- Added in commit-reveal liquidation orders.

-- Employed batching of liquidation transactions.
+- Implemented batching for liquidation transactions.

 Conclusion: Building Resilient DeFi Ecosystems against MEV